A Network Watchtower for everyone

 Required today: Vedetta Core and at least one native sensor.
 Optional today: Pi-hole, AdGuard Home, telemetry, and early connector experimentation.

 The current path uses Docker for Core and a native sensor install with elevated local access.
-That is honest alpha software, not a fake frictionless setup story.
+That is honest public beta software, not a fake frictionless setup story.

 Self-hosted first